 Our therapists are trained in this evidence-based approach to treat anxiety, depression, OCD, ADHD, eating disorders, trauma, BFRBs and more.

-Due to the pandemic all of our services are currently being held online via a HIPAA-compliant web platform so that you can start or continue your treatment from the comfort and safety of your home.
+All of our services are currently offered with a telehealth option.
+These sessions are held online via a HIPAA-compliant web platform so that you can start or continue your treatment from the comfort and safety of your home.
+We also offer in-person options.

 Our psychiatrist and psychiatric nurse practitioners work with our therapists to conduct psychiatric evaluations and medication management so that you or your child can return to optimal functioning ASAP.